 With the way blockchain is thrown around as a buzzword in most technology headlines, an uninformed party might presume that it's an all-knowing artificial intelligence machine that can do anything from powering Bitcoin to tying your shoe laces.
 The technology can also confuse anyone who isn’t fluent in advanced IT lingo.
 Blockchain is the technology behind Bitcoin and other cryptocurrencies, but what does it mean?

 In basic terms, blockchain is a distributed ledger system through which many computers are networked to share a common database that is continually updated across the network.
 This decentralized approach ensures that the digital record stays fully accurate, with zero possibility for corruption or loss over time.
 Each component within the blockchain is validated using consensus mechanisms to match data against versions of the same record.

 Using this digital and distributed ledger approach, blockchain has created a way for data to be encrypted, transferred, and stored with virtually zero possibility of corruption due to hacking, fraudulent activities, malicious software, bugs, hard failures, or any other issues that previously created vulnerabilities within file systems.

 Now that the definition of blockchain has been explained in layman’s terms, here are some ways this technology can be used to improve business analysis practices:

 Developing Blockchain Solutions for Problems Discovered

 Analyzing data is only half of a data analyst's job.
 Companies may also expect analysts to recommend possible solutions when a deficiency or shortcoming is discovered.
-An analyst who understands blockchain technology can make recommendations to the business practices to implement solutions involving this technology as there’s a lot of marketing material supporting the use of this technology.
+An analyst who understands blockchain technology can make recommendations to the business to implement solutions involving this technology as there’s a lot of marketing material supporting its use.